-How to Incorporate Culture and Cultural Activities into Your Event
+Incorporating Cultural Activities into Your Event: Japan Event Planner Tips

 Incorporating cultural activities is a great way to make any event unique and memorable.
 Depending on where you are hosting your event and your own cultural heritage, there are a range of different cultural activities that you can use to market your event and really get people interested in attending.

-There are a number of other easy ways you can incorporate different cultural activities and aspects of your own culture into your events.
-We also incorporate a range of culturally specific details into our Tokyo Prime Night.
+As a Tokyo event company, we also incorporate a range of culturally specific details into our Tokyo Prime Night.
 The 2018 event included a traditional garden stylish museum setting, food, performances and old Japanese silent films.
-These are just a few ways you can incorporate culture into an event.
+These are just a few ways you can incorporate culture into an event in Japan.
 Let’s take a look at some more ideas for cultural activities from around the world to give you an ideas about what to use in your own event, as well as some of the activities from countries which are part of JCD’s global network.

 You can’t really go wrong with some food tasting and cooking at your event.
 You can invite a professional chef to give a demonstration or offer samples of your traditional dishes to your guests.
 If your event is about the food services or restaurant industry, incorporating traditional cuisine into your event is an ideal way to grab attendees’ attention.